surftemp/regridding_tools/timeseries_region/reslicing/README.md

 ## Options

-Use the `--input-cci`, `--input-c3s` and `--input-climatology` to specify the locations of the various input file datasets
+Use the `--input-sst` and `--input-climatology` to specify the locations of the various input file datasets

 The defaults for these options should match the locations on CEDA/JASMIN under `/neodc`